Causal Evidence that Language Models use Confidence to Drive Behavior: Methods

 \subsubsection{Primary Confidence Measure: Phase 1 Chosen Confidence}

 We extracted confidence ratings using the logits (or logprobs in the case of GPT4o) and calibrated them using the temperature scaling procedure of \citep{guo2017calibration}.
+We also obtained verbal confidence ratings (see Figure~\ref{fig:verbal_prompt}).
+Following standard practice in the LLM verbal confidence literature \citep{yoon2025reasoning, xiong2023can, steyvers2025large}, verbal confidence was analysed in its raw (uncalibrated) form.
+As a robustness check, we also report analyses using isotonic-calibrated verbal confidence \citep{niculescu2005predicting}; see Supplemental Methods.
 Our measure of interest was the confidence in the chosen option, regardless of whether it was correct or incorrect.
-This was used as a predictor in models of Phase 2 and 4 abstention behavior.
+Calibrated confidence ratings and verbal confidence ratings were used as a predictor in models of Phase 2 and 4 abstention behavior.
 Phase 1 Chosen Confidence was used to model behavior in Phases 2 and 4 because it represents the model's pure confidence estimate uncontaminated by the presence of an abstention decision.